Tim-101/Portfolio-Strategy-Risk-Pairity/README.md

 since I personally quite love the idea of exponential smoothing to create better estimation of the stock covariance matrix.

 Lastly, I backtested the all portfolio models.
 Overall, for the selected set of shares, I found that equally weighted is just as good or even better compared to other techniques.
-This seems to confirm that basic risk pairity models do not work for Australian stock.
-You can find the article here: https://www.schroders.com/en/au/advisers/insights/white-papers/risk-parity---no-free-lunch1/
+This seems to confirm that basic risk pairity model does not work for Australian shares.
+You can find the article writen by Schroders regarding risk pairity for Australian stock here: <a href="https://www.schroders.com/en/au/advisers/insights/white-papers/risk-parity---no-free-lunch1/"> Risk Pairity - No Free Lunch</a>

 Please note that I'm in no way an expert in finance.
 Hence, this result should be taken with a grain of salt.